marshki/linux_sysinfo/README.md

       We need a workaround (regex on `cat /etc/os-release`, perhaps?) --> see Issue # 14
 - [x] Overly verbose output for: `ps auxf |sort -nr -k 4 |head -5`
 - [x] go with verbose command line options when possible
-- [x] Add function for disk space and top ten diski-eating files
+- [x] Add function for disk space and top ten disk-eating files
 - [ ] Defeat more badness as it comes up

 # History